nlaughton/terraform-digital-ocean-auth0/README.md

 Follow the instructions to fill in the variables for the workspace and click Save variables.

 ## Start a Run
 Click the Start a new plan button to start the first run.
 The run will be done in two phases: plan and apply.
 After plan completes successfully, it will show the list of resources that apply will create.
 Click Confirm and Apply to start the apply phase.

+## Auth0 Email Connection Id
+The workspace has an output named "auth0_email_connection_id".
+You can see it on the Outputs tab of the workspace.
+You may need this value to configure specific app deployments.